jerrywu12/hyphenate-react-native/README.md

 1. **Initialization `$ npm run newclear`.
 Only need to run once for iOS and Android**
 2. **Go to librares and find: `1RCTNetwork.xcodeproj / RCTNetworking.mm / RCTGenerateFormBoundary1` -> remove special characters / . **
-   - due to the constrain of uploading file REST server, cannot has special character for content-type
+   - due to the constrain of uploading file REST server, cannot have special character for content-type

+Note:
+1. get the latest vesion of npm `npm install npm@latest -g`
-3. run `npm install -f linter`
+2. install linter `npm install -f linter`

 ```
 // after modification: